Annabel-Kennedy/Queensland-EGMs/README.md

 ## Instructions to run project on Google Cloud VM
 **Before running all docker containers:**
 -	Ensure that your default http firewall rule lists all ports used in the docker-compose (.yml) and Hadoop Env file.
-For example, port 8888 should be listed in your default http firewall rule as the service jupyter-notebook in the docker-compose file uses this port.
+For example, port 8888 should be listed in your default http firewall rule becuase the jupyter-notebook service uses this port (as seen in the docker-compose file).

 **To run all docker containers and upload datasets to HDFS:**
 1.	mkdir -p $HOME/project